lincguo93/Responsive-Portfolio/README.md

 # hw2 Responsive Portfolio
-Responsive Portfolio is home work 2 for using bootstrap.
+Responsive Portfolio is home work 2 for using bootstrap, but it keeps envolving!

 ## Table of Contents
 * Description